akiomiyao/ped/README.md

 - Download zip file of PED from https://github.com/akiomiyao/ped and extract.
 or
 % git clone https://github.com/akiomiyao/ped.git
-If you get scripts from github, update to newest version is very easy using pull command of git.
+If you got scripts from github, update to newest version is very easy using pull command of git.
 % git pull

 - To download sequence data, fastq-dump from NCBI is required.